ilfrich/flask-react-template/README.md

 This will produce an index.js containing all the frontend code in the `/static` directory and put the index.html in the `/templates` folder.
 Those 2 directories are used by the Flask app to deliver the frontend components.

+The backend's entry point is the script `runner.py` on the root of the project.
 To run the backend, simply execute:

 ```bash
 make start